mattgrobelny/Newbler-Parameter-Sweep/README.md

 - nobig --> do not output big files (ace, bam ...)

-# For this version the script iterates through:
+### For this version the script iterates through:
 - read length
 - minimum overlap length
 - minimum identity %

-To run this program you need to write parameters values in this order:
+### To run this program you need to write parameters values in this order:

 	-readlength_minimum -readlength_maximum -readlength_step -min_minoverlap -max_minoverlap -step_minoverlap -min_min_id -max_min_id -step_min_id -Projectname(will also be foldername) -vectortrimfiles -sff_file

-# EXAMPLE:
+### Example:
 	perl runAssembly_PS 15 50 5 15 50 5 95 99 1 Project1 ../bothtrimfiles.fasta ../mid_MID1.sff

-#Recommend running in background:
+### Recommend running in background:
 	nohup perl runAssembly_PS 15 50 5 15 50 5 95 99 1 Project1 ../bothtrimfiles.fasta ../mid_MID1.sff &

-Some parameters where hard coded in the version... sorry if you do not see the parameter you want to iterate through...
+*Some parameters where hard coded in the version... sorry if you do not see the parameter you want to iterate through...*